scalar-labs/kelpie/README.md

     - Each module should be built to a fat JAR file including libraries that the module depends on.

 ## Run your test
-1. Make a config file
+1. Prepare a configuration file
-    - Refer to a sample config in `print-modules/config.toml`
-    - Specify the path of class files of your modules
-    - You can give parameters to your modules by adding your parameters to the config
+    - A configuration file for Kelpie requires at least the locations of modules to run.
+Additionally, you can define static variables to pass to modules in the file.
+Please refer to an example configuration file in `print-modules/config.toml` for more detail.
 2. Run a test
     ```
     kelpie/build/install/kelpie/bin/kelpie --config your_config.toml
     ```
-    - If `--only-pre` is added, Kelpie will execute only the pre phase.
-There are other options `--only-process`, `--only-post`.
+    - There are other options such as `--only-pre`, `--only-process` and `--only-post`, which run only the specified step.

-# Your modules
+# How to create your own modules
-Kelpie supports your own test with your modules.
-To use your own modules, you need to implement `PreProcessor`, `Processor` and `PostProcessor`.
-If needed, `Injector` can be implemented for injection to your test.
+Let's take a closer look at each module to properly write your own modules.

 ## PreProcessor
-`PreProcessor` executes something before `Processor`.
-For example, in a performance benchmark for a database, `PreProcessor` populates the initial records. `PreProcessor#execute()` is always executed on a single thread.

-The following class is a sample of `PreProcessor` to just print the title.
-You have to implement only the constructor and `execute()` method.
-Parameters of the config file can be acquired from `config` which has been set by the constructor when the class is loaded.
-Your parameters can be set in the config file like `print-modules/config.toml`.
+`PreProcessor` runs some tasks before `Processor`.
+It is usually used for some preparation of the subsequent processing.
+For example, it can populate initial records for a database performance benchmarking.
+`PreProcessor` has one method called `execute` where you can define its behavior. `execute` can be non-thread-safe since it is executed by a single thread.

+The following is `PrintPre` class from the example print modules, which does nothing except for printing some texts to stdout.
+As you can see, you can write arbitrary code in the `execute` method.
+Also, you can pass some static variables to the method through `Config` that is instantiated based on a configuration file (`print-modules/config.toml` for the print-modules case).

 ```java
 package print;